THE HISTORY OF COMMUNICATION THROUGH THE AGES

 Communication in Ancient Times

-The first means of communication was, of course, the human voice but in 3,300 BC in Iraq writing was invented.
-It was invented slightly later (about 3,100 BC) in Egypt and about 1,500 BC in China.
-However the only American civilisation to invent a true system of writing were the Mayans.
+The first means of communication was, of course, the human voice but about 3,200 BC writing was invented in Iraq and Egypt> It was invented about 1,500 BC in China.
+However the only American civilization to invent a true system of writing were the Mayans.

 The next big step was the invention of the alphabet in what is now Israel and Lebanon about 1,600 BC.

-In the Ancient World many civilisations including Egypt, Assyria, Persia, Rome and China had efficient postal systems to deliver messages to parts of their empires using relays of horses.
+In the Ancient World many civilizations including Egypt, Assyria, Persia, Rome and China had efficient postal systems to deliver messages to parts of their empires using relays of horses.

 In the ancient world people wrote on papyrus or parchment.
 However the Chinese invented paper about 200 BC.
 The knowledge of how to make paper passed to the Arabs and in the Middle Ages it reached Europe.